EYBlockchain/starlight/README.md

 All the above use Docker in the background.
 If you'd like to see the Docker logging, run `docker-compose -f docker-compose.zapp.yml up` in another window before running.

 NB: rerunning the test will not work, as the test script restarts the containers to ensure it runs an initialisation, removing the relevant dbs.
-If you'd like to rerun it from scratch, down the containers with `docker-compose -f docker-compose.zapp.yml down` and delete the file `zapps/assign/orchestration/common/db/preimage.json` before `npm test`.
+If you'd like to rerun it from scratch, down the containers with `docker-compose -f docker-compose.zapp.yml down` and delete the file `zapps/myContract/orchestration/common/db/preimage.json` before rerunning `npm test`.

+#### preliminary traversals

+Preliminary traversals populate the `binding` and `indicator` objects.
+To ensure none of this code gets accidentally broken, we have a test which compares actual vs expected objects, for a range of input contracts.

+`npm run test-prelim-traversals`

+`zappify dev-test --prelim` (or `-p`)

+#### test example cases

+`zappify dev-test --diff` (or `-d`)

+#### circuit

+`cd ./path/to/myCircuit.zok`

+`docker run -v $PWD:/app/code -ti docker.pkg.github.com/eyblockchain/zokrates-worker/zokrates_worker:1.0.8 /bin/bash`

+`./zokrates compile --light -i code/assign.zok` <-- it should compile

 ---

 ### R&D Notes & Ideas

 See (very incomplete) [preliminary notes](./doc/sprinkles-prelim-notes.md) for a flavour.
 The notes contain examples of inferring commitment and protocol structures from decorated Solidity.

----

-### Miranda's test branch

-To use this branch:

-#### Testing `removeDecorators`

--   Point the start command in `package.json` to your decorated contract
--   Run `npm start`

-This first runs the `dedecorator`, which removes and stores the decorated syntax in your contract.
-The decorated solidity file is saved as `my_contract_dedecorated.sol` in the `contracts` folder.
-Its compiled ast is saved as `ast.json` in the root (for now).

-The `redecorator` then adds back the decorated syntax to the ast, creating `my_contract_ast.json`, also saved to root.

-#### Testing compiler output

-In `examples/cases`, there are collections of example output ZApps depending on the sprinkled contract input.
-At the moment only an uninitiated global is completed.
-To test:

-- Run `truffle compile`
-- Run `docker-compose build`
--   Run `./bin/setup` (this runs the trusted setup for the output.zok file, and stores the output vk in `db`)
--   Run `npm test` (this assigns and reassigns the private global variable)

-Once assigned, the variable's private information is stored in `db/preimage.json`.
-Any further assignments use this information to nullify the last commitment.
-So if you have closed the containers or want to test the initial assignment, be sure to delete this file.

 ---